CloudRealm/site/docs/pnr.md

 1. Download Copperboy100's - [RelayServer](https://github.com/OpenBubbles/relayserver/releases). -arm is for iOS 10 - 14 (rootful), -arm64 is for iOS 15 - 16.5 (rootless)
 2. Install RelayServer
 3. Retrieve the relay code in /var/mobile/config.json.
 You can find this using an app like Filza.
+4. For best results, sign out of any Apple ID on the device.
-4. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).
+5. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).

 ## DO NOT USE
 ~~[ThatMarcel's beepserv-rewrite](https://github.com/thatmarcel/beepserv-rewrite)~~